Westchester County Waste Reduction Survey

 In-Person Public Information Sessions

-Westchester County’s Department of Environmental Facilities (DEF) hosted a public information session on waste reduction on Wednesday, Feb.
-26, from 3 to 5 p.m. at the County Center in White Plains.
-The session provided residents with an opportunity to share thoughts and comments as DEF works with consulting firm Barton & Loguidice on a Waste Reduction Study.
+Westchester County’s Department of Environmental Facilities (DEF) hosted two public information sessions on waste reduction on Wednesday, Feb.
+26, from 3 to 5 p.m. and Wednesday, March 12 from 7:30 pm to 9 p.m. at the County Center in White Plains.
+At the sessions, DEF and Barton & Loguidice outlined the study’s goals, and attendees had up to two minutes each to provide input.
+At the session, DEF and Barton & Loguidice outlined the study’s goals, and attendees had up to two minutes each to provide input.
 The study will serve as a guide for reducing waste generation and disposal over the next decade and beyond.

 Additional Information